How to build a governed Agentic AI pipeline with Redpanda

 Run your Redpanda at full throttle with our team’s top recommendations

 Everyone knows Redpanda is fast, but how can you ensure you’re getting the most out of your clusters?
 Performance isn’t always as easy as flipping a switch — particularly if your architecture isn’t already set up for it.
-Much like upgrading a car, you need to tweak and tune different parts to get everything running together as smoothly as possible.
+Much like upgrading a car, you need to tweak and tune different parts to get everything running together smoothly.

-In this blog post, we run through 10 checklist items to help ensure you experience the most streamlined real-time platform possible.
+In this blog post, we run through 9 checklist items to help you experience the most streamlined real-time platform possible.

 This is an obvious one, but always worth stating: infrastructure matters.
 Redpanda was designed to run on modern hardware, so clusters with older, slower components or that run out of resources (whether that’s CPU, memory, disk throughput, IOPS, or network bandwidth) won’t perform as well.